 The global pandemic has transformed our world of work.
 Millions of highly skilled nonprofit professionals are moving forward from the organizations that they once called their professional home.
-For some, the decision to exit is strategic and may have been made prior to the pandemic.
+For some, the decision to exit is strategic.
 For others, the decision to leave may not have been their own.

 Regardless, the way in which you choose to exit an organization is paramount.
 Here are five steps that you can take to exit an organization gracefully.